Twenty-Six Two Training - Details and Description

 Form and Technique

-Our Training Director has helped hundreds of runners improve their running efficiency and economy by working regularly on form and technique.
+Our coach has helped hundreds of runners improve their running efficiency and economy by working regularly on form and technique.
 Your training plan will not require you to drastically alter your natural running form, but your coach will help you improve overall form to reduce inefficiency and increase leg turnover, while at the same time fine-tuning your body position to become a "more natural" runner overall.

 We incorporate regular drills into group track and hill sessions, and emphasize certain concepts throughout the workouts.
 This will allow you an opportunity to repeat and enhance specific technique concepts into your workout, whether on the track or in a hill workout.